mobak88/react-meals-app/README.md

 ### `preview`

-start a local web server that serves the built solution from ./dist.
+Start a local web server that serves the built solution from ./dist.

 ```
 npm run preview